Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Related Work

 \section{Related Work}

-\textbf{Semantic Segmentation} plays a crucial role in computer vision, serving as a cornerstone for numerous applications.
+\textbf{Semantic Segmentation and Road Scene Understanding} are essential for fine-grained perception of traffic environments, enabling accurate recognition of traffic signs, drivable areas, and other critical road elements, thereby forming the foundation for decision-making in intelligent transportation systems.
 Recent advancements have witnessed remarkable strides in semantic segmentation, which are largely propelled by deep convolutional neural networks (CNNs) \cite{lecun2015deep} and transformers \cite{vaswani2017attention}.
 The leading-edge approaches in semantic segmentation \cite{cheng2022masked, guo2022segnext, zheng2021rethinking} predominantly adhere to the encoder-decoder paradigm \cite{long2015fully}.
 In this paradigm, the decoder replaces fully connected layers that are typically employed in classification tasks with convolutional layers, enabling pixel-wise predictions.
+For road scene understanding, SFNet-N\cite{muhammad2022vision} addresses boundary blurring in low-light images by integrating a light enhancement network with semantic information and a segmentation network with strong feature extraction capabilities.
+KGD\cite{wang2025knowledge} is a lightweight road segmentation framework for edge devices, where a student model learns from a teacher model using knowledge distillation to balance accuracy and efficiency.
 However, conventional supervised approaches heavily depend on large-scale, precisely annotated datasets, which can be prohibitively expensive to acquire in practice.